Cesarito2021/CSF.Ind/README.md

 Run the following code in RStudio to launch the app:

 ### 📜 License
-This project is licensed under the MIT License.
+This project is licensed under the GPL3 License.
 See the LICENSE file for details.

 ### 📧 Contact